Large-Small Model Collaboration for Enhancing Edge-Deployed Small Models: Experiments

 \subsection{Datasets}

-We conduct experiments focusing on mathematical reasoning tasks using two widely recognized benchmarks: GSM8K and MATH-500.
-GSM8K contains over 1,000 grade-school-level word problems designed to test basic arithmetic and problem-solving skills, while MATH-500 is a subset of the MATH dataset, comprising 500 high-school-level problems spanning various mathematical domains.
-In addition, for fine-tuning SLMs on domain-specific tasks, we use MetaMathQA~\citep{MetaMath} as the private training dataset.
+We focus on mathematical reasoning and use two widely recognized benchmarks: GSM8K and MATH-500.
+GSM8K contains more than 1,000 grade-school word problems designed to test basic arithmetic and problem-solving skills, whereas MATH-500 is a subset of MATH containing 500 high-school-level problems across multiple mathematical domains.
+To fine-tune the SLMs for the domain-specific task, we additionally use MetaMathQA~\citep{MetaMath} as the private domain training dataset.
 It is a high-quality mathematical reasoning dataset constructed by augmenting the training sets of GSM8K and MATH.